 Section 8(o) of the Housing Act authorizes a variant of the Section 8 program, referred to as the "Section 8 Housing Choice Voucher Program", pursuant to which HUD enters into annual contributions contracts ("ACCs") with participating public housing agencies ("PHAs"), such as NYCHA, for the purpose of providing funds to the PHA to make monthly Housing Assistance Payments pursuant to HAP Contracts between the PHA and owners of qualified housing in the PHA's jurisdiction.
 Funds appropriated by Congress in any federal fiscal year for the Section 8 Housing Choice Voucher Program are allocated by HUD according to a formula among participating PHAs for use under such ACCs.
 PHAs may use such funds to make payments under HAP Contracts between the PHA and such owners with respect to dwelling units that eligible families who have been granted a voucher by the PHA have chosen to lease ("Tenant-Based Voucher HAP Contracts").
-(Accordingly, appropriations for the Section 8 Housing Choice Voucher Program historically have been referred to as appropriations for "tenant-based rental assistance".)
+(Accordingly, appropriations for "tenant-based rental assistance".)
 However, pursuant to Section 8(o)(13), PHAs also are permitted to use such funds to make payments under HAP Contracts between the PHA and such owners with respect to specified dwelling units in particular buildings selected by the PHA ("Project-Based Voucher HAP Contracts").